How to evaluate LLMs for SQL generation

 select: str

-For this demonstration purposes, we use a fairly simple prompt requesting GPT to generate a pair of context CREATE SQL and a answering SELECT SQL query.
+For this demonstration purposes, we use a fairly simple prompt requesting GPT to generate a (context, answer) pair. context is the CREATE SQL statement, and answer is the SELECT SQL statement.
 We supply the natural language question as part of the prompt.
 We request the response to be in JSON format, so that it can be parsed easily.

 messages = []